The Long Island Seed Project

 COLLARDS

-Loosely heading, semi-heading and non-heading leafy cabbages (collards) which have good flavor and tenderness characteristics.
-These are nice early on when very young and then again when the cooler frosty weather sets in.
+New for 2011 is a mass cross of leaf cabbages with good flavor and tenderness characteristics.
+These are nice early on when very young and then again when the cooler frosty weather sets in and they become sweet.
 A pot of collard greens with ham and warm cornbread on a cold fall day is pure pleasure even for a northerner like me.
-We have made up a mix for trial, evaluation and possible seed production in the second year depending on your interests.
-Interesting material including some southern european "leaf cabbages".
+Interesting material including some southern european "leaf cabbages" and also "greasy" wax leaf kinds.
 (60 seeds)

 Kale aka Scotch Kale, Russian Kale, Scotch Kale, Ornamental Kale, Siberian Kale (Brassica napus, Brassica oleracea)